Pegasus (spyware): Netherlands

 The Netherlands is a suspected Pegasus user.
 Pegasus spyware was used to spy on Ridouan Taghi, a high-profile criminal.
 After the murder of the lawyer Derk Wiersum, the Dutch General Intelligence and Security Service (AIVD) was asked to help with the process of catching Ridouan Taghi.

 Panama

 President of Panama Ricardo Martinelli personally sought to obtain cyberespionage tools after his election in 2009.
 After a rebuff by the U.S. in 2009, Martinelli successfully sought such tools from Israeli vendors, expressing an interest in acquiring a tool capable of hacking into mobile phones in a 2010 private meeting with Israeli PM Netanyahu.
 In 2012, NSO systems were installed in Panama City.
 The equipment was subsequently widely used for illicit domestic and foreign spying, including for spying on political opponents, magistrates, union leaders, and business competitors, with Martinelli allegedly going so far as to order the surveillance of his mistress using Pegasus.
+After Mexico, it was the second country to use Pegasus.